 Generally speaking, the apprentice program is an investment, as you will increase your chances of getting hired by the opera house after you have graduated.
 Although there is no guarantee that you will be hired, but you can still use the experience to get hired at some other opera house.
 Opera singers need to learn a lot of musical terminologies, if you want to take a look at these then check out my recent article ( All 256 ) Musical terms explained in plain English.

-The more prestige n opera house has the more they can charge for their tickets, thus allowing them to give a higher cut to the opera singers.
-Maintaining an opera house is a lot of money, and most of the buildings are fairly old and in a need of renovations.
-Usually, opera houses would rather invest in the building itself than to give a raise to the opera singer, its just normal business practice.
+The more prestige the opera house has the more they can charge for their tickets, thus allowing them to give a higher cut to the opera singers.
+Maintaining an opera house is a lot of money, and most of the buildings are fairly old and in need of renovations.
+Usually, opera houses would rather invest in the building itself than give a raise to the opera singer, it’s just normal business practice.

 Opera houses make a significant amount from sponsorships and donations.
 Usually, this money comes from extremely rich people and in some cases, they are recurring sponsors to a specific opera house.
 The more sponsorships or donations can an opera house get the higher salaries they can pay to the opera singers.
 On some occasions, an opera house can get a big enough sponsorship to last them the entire season.